Mutnedjmet: Death and burial

 Mutnedjmet died soon after Year 13 of her husband's rule in her mid-40s based on a wine-jar docket found in a burial chamber of Horemheb tomb at Saqqara, in Memphis and a statue and other items of hers found here.
-The mummy was found in King Horemheb's unused Memphite tomb along with the mummy of a still-born, premature infant.
+The mummy was found in Horemheb's unused Memphite tomb along with the mummy of a still-born, premature infant.
 She appears to have been buried in the Memphite tomb of Horemheb, alongside his first wife Amenia.
 Mutnedjmet's mummy shows she had given birth several times, but the last King of the 18th Dynasty did not have a living heir at the time of his death.
-It has been suggested that she had a daughter who was simply not mentioned on any monuments.
+It has been suggested that she at least had a daughter who was simply not mentioned on any monuments.
 The presence of the infant along with Mutnedjmet in the tomb suggests that this queen died in childbirth.
 A canopic jar of the Queen is now located in the British Museum.

-It is possible that the tomb QV33 in the Valley of the Queens was originally built for her.
-The tomb is known as the tomb of an otherwise unknown Tanedjmet, but both cartouches with her name are damaged and the similar hieroglyphs for ta and mut allow for this interpretation.
+Tomb QV33 in the Valley of the Queens, where Queen Tanodjmy, a wife of Seti I was buried, was suggested as a tomb of Mutnedjemet, due to a misreading of the cartouches with the queen's name.
+This erroneous suggestion has been abandoned.